Skip to Main Content

 Originally established in 1975, the Common App is accepted by more than 1,000 schools.
 You can fill out the Common App once and send it off to up to 20 colleges.

-Some colleges will require you to answer supplemental essays questions, which you can fill out on the Common App.
-This platform is free to use, but you'll have to pay an application fee to each college you apply to, unless you qualify for a waiver.
+Some colleges will require you to answer supplemental essay questions, which you can fill out on the Common App.
+This platform is free to use; however, you'll need to pay an application fee to each college you apply to, unless you qualify for a waiver.

 The Coalition App

-Similar to the Common App, the Coalition App is a platform that you can use to send one application to multiple colleges.
-The Coalition App hasn't been around as long as the Common App-it was founded in 2015-and so far about 150 colleges accept it.
+Similar to the Common App, the Coalition App is a platform for sending one application to multiple colleges.
+It was founded in 2015, but it has been around for less time — so far, about 150 colleges accept it.

 The Coalition App mainly partners with colleges that help students graduate with low or no student debt.
 It's committed to working with students who are underrepresented in higher education.